TommasoAzz/non-fungible-royalty-token-contracts/docs/IERC1190Owner.md

 - `from` cannot be the zero address.
 - `to` cannot be the zero address.
 - `tokenId` token must exist and be owned by `from`.
-- If the caller is not `from`, it must be have been allowed to move this token by either {approve} or {setApprovalForAll}.
+- If the caller is not `from`, it must be have been allowed to move this token by either {IERC1190Approver-approveOwnership} or {IERC1190Approver-setApprovalOwnershipForAll}.
 - If `to` refers to a smart contract, it must implement {IERC1190OwnershipLicenseReceiver-onERC1190OwnershipLicenseReceived}, which is called upon a safe transfer.

 Emits a {TransferOwnershipLicense} event.